grodansparadis/vscpworks/README.md

 The manual for vscpworks is [here](https://grodansparadis.gitbooks.io/vscp-works/)

 ## How to install on Linux
-Either install using depian package in release section of this repository or build/install following the build instructions below.
+Either install using debian package in release section of this repository or build/install following the build instructions below.

 ## How to install on Windows
 Install using the windows installation script available in the release section och this repository.